pabentse/SAMintheloop/README.md

 Note: Models such as RT-DETR, YOLO and SAM must be dowloaded manually.

+Most code is self-written, some code uses functions by for example _ultralytics_.

 Scripts require numpy >= 1.26, ultralytics >= 8.0.18, cv2, os, time.

 # Dataset: VISEM-Tracking-Plus: